Alum Rock, Birmingham: Name origin and neighbouring areas

-Rockwood Academy is a secondary school located in the area.

 Alum Rock covers most of Saltley and so runs into many of Saltley's neighbouring areas, Bordesley Green to the south, Ward End to the north and east and Nechells to the west.

 Washwood Heath Road, which also begins at Saltley Gate, runs loosely parallel to Alum Rock Road for a mile, before both main roads join up in front of the Fox & Goose.

 Administrative area and census information

 Until 2018 Alum Rock was part of the Washwood Heath ward.
 Following boundary changes in 2018 the area is now included in eponymous Alum Rock ward.

 Census Data from the 2001 Census identifies the ward as having a higher population density, lower average age and a significantly higher ethnic minority population against the Birmingham average.

+According to Birmingham City Council, the BAME community of the ward accounts for 93.6% of the population in the area.

 Community organisations

 The Saltley Gate Peace Group is an organisation based in Alum Rock, taking its name from the local roundabout which leads to the areas main shopping area, Alum Rock road.